mcsim

 Competition

-Arguments: interaction_type
+Arguments: interaction_type,

-OR min_alpha
+alpha OR min_alpha and

 max_alpha

-The argument interaction_type
+The argument interaction_type determines whether

-is a constant or random
+interaction coefficient alpha is a constant or random

 variable.
-If interaction_type = "constant"
+If interaction_type = "constant", then the

 interaction coefficients